hacker-crypto888/texts-words-write/README.md

 At JSON export
 - group all items
-- TEST FUNCTION :  if the text item has no "users" property, it must be added, and its value must be filled in with the currently connected user's name
+- TEST FUNCTION:  if the text item has no "users" property, it must be added, and its value must be filled in with the currently connected user's name
-- TEST FUNCTION :  if the text item has no "session of text" property, it must be added, and its value must be filled in with "previous"
+- TEST FUNCTION:  if the text item has no "session of text" property, it must be added, and its value must be filled in with "previous"

-Note : it would be nice to be able to login/logout normally (there were problems once) that's all
+Note: it would be nice to be able to login/logout normally (there were problems once) that's all